 Shows include a 40-45 minute Planetarium show in the Orthein StarBay and a self-guided tour of the Boeing Space Station exhibits.
-Safety protocols can be found here.
+Shows include:

 Shows are subject to change.
 Please call ahead at 314-289-4400 to confirm show availability.

 Admission is free for members of the Saint Louis Science Center, non-member adults (ages 13-59) are $6, children (ages 2-12) and seniors (60+) are $5, and military personnel are $4.